Mahmoud Samir Fayed: Supernova language

 In 2009 Fayed began work on a new programming language called Supernova and distributed it as a free-open source project in 2010.
 The language support writing the source code in Arabic/English keywords at the same time and it's a Domain-specific language for GUI development using natural code.
 Supernova is developed using PWCT.

 JVLC Journal

 In 2013 Fayed worked with other researchers as a reviewer for the Journal of Visual Languages and Computing.
 The journal is published by Elsevier.

 LASCNN algorithm

 In 2013–2014 Fayed worked with other researchers on designing the LASCNN algorithm.
 In graph theory, LASCNN is a Localized Algorithm for Segregation of Critical/Non-critical Nodes.
 The LASCNN algorithm establishes k-hop neighbor list and a duplicate free pair wise connection list based on k-hop information.
 If the neighbors are stay connected then the node is non critical.

 Ring language

 In 2013 Fayed began work on a new programming language called Ring and distributed it as a free-open source project in 2016.
 Ring aims to offer a language focused on helping the developer with building natural interfaces and declarative DSLs.

+Machine Learning

+In 2022-2023 Fayed worked with other researchers on developing different machine learning models and solutions.
+One of these models uses natural language processing to predict the citations count of research papers in Otology field using the paper title, abstract and authors. the results indicate that using neural networks provides the best results compared to other algorithms like linear regression and random forest.
+The paper abstract has more influence on the citations number compared to the paper title or authors names.

+Also, they developed a model to predict the post-operative electrode impedances after cochlear implantation surgery.
+These models are developed using Ring and Microsoft Azure Machine Learning.

+PWCT2 language

+In 2023 Fayed released the PWCT2 software on Steam and later distributed it as a Free and open-source software in 2025.
+PWCT2 is a self-hosting visual programming language based on Ring.